Anal Cancer Treatment

 Moffitt Cancer Center’s Gastrointestinal Oncology Program offers some of the most advanced treatments available anywhere.
 Our surgical oncologists, radiation oncologists, medical oncologists and other specialized experts are equipped to offer the most effective treatments to date, and our robust clinical trials program makes cutting-edge treatments available to our patients.
 The anal cancer team meets weekly as a collaborative tumor board to discuss each patient’s case and to develop individualized treatment plans that are closely monitored during each patient’s time under our care.

-Call Moffitt Cancer Center at 1-888-MOFFITT, or contact us by using our convenient online patient registration form, to learn more about anal cancer treatment options and to consult with our team of anal cancer experts.
+Call Moffitt Cancer Center at 1-888-MOFFITT, or contact us by using our convenient online new patient registration form, to learn more about anal cancer treatment options and to consult with our team of anal cancer experts.